Economic Impact Payments

 Remember First Commerce, the IRS, and other legitimate organizations will NOT contact you by phone, text or email to ask for confidential information such as digital banking usernames or passwords, full debit/credit card numbers, CVV codes, Personal Identification Numbers (PINs), Secure Access Codes, etc. Do not give this personal information to anyone!
 If you are in doubt, contact First Commerce or the organization that claims to be contacting you at their main publicly published phone number or contact information.

 Still need help?
-The IRS has several resources for individuals to get more information about Economic Impact Payments.
+The IRS has several resources for individuals to get more information about the secound round of Economic Impact Payments.
 Visit IRS.gov website to learn more.

 *First Commerce does not provide tax, legal or accounting advice.
 The information contained here is for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your tax, legal or accounting advisors for further guidance.